 - Test your aim on the musketry range,

 - Try your hand at being a 17th-century surgeon

 - Turn raw wool into yarn for making clothes using a drop spindle

-Time Traveller’s Kitchen and Civil War Encampment are free events but normal admission prices apply – free to members of the National Trust.
+Civil War Encampment is a free event but normal admission prices apply – free to members of the National Trust.